davidmckennirey/davidmckennirey.github.io/_posts/2021-05-12-magic-write-up.md

 popen("fdisk -l", "r")
 ```

 This call is interesting because the program doesn't specify the full path of the `fdisk` binary that it calls.
 This means that I can place an arbitrary `fdisk` executable file somewhere in the PATH before the intended `fdisk` executable, and have my file execute as root instead.
-My go-to for boot2root files is adding a backdoor root user with the password "secret".
+I would never do this on a client machine, but my go-to "backdoor" for boot2root files is adding a root user with the password "secret".

 ```bash
 theseus@ubuntu:/tmp$ echo -e '#!/bin/bash